renanthera/simc-wiki/DeathKnights.md

 ```

 The Magus of the dead azerite trait spawns a magus pet that will melee attack nearby enemies even while casting, you can use the magus_of_the_dead_melee_uptime option to set its melee uptime.
 Every time the pet tries to melee, it will roll a chance equal to the option to simulate the melee attack.
 If the roll fails, the attack will miss.
+Its default behavior is a 60% melee uptime when summoned during combat, and 0% for pre-pull army of the dead.
 This player-scope option takes a number between 0 and 1.
-Default value: 0
 ```
 # Simulate a melee uptime of 50%, meaning that 50% of the attacks will miss
 magus_of_the_dead_melee_uptime=0.5